Chicago teachers’ strike sidelines athletes, future hopes

 The strike came at the very moment competitors were gearing up for state playoff runs.
 Solorio Academy missed its chance to win a second state soccer championship in three years because the tournament began last week.
 The lawsuit by Jones Prep and other cross-country teams argues that a different interpretation of an IHSA rule could still allow runners to answer the state-meet gun on Nov.
 9. Football teams that have completed eight games and won at least five were expected to be seeded for the playoffs by the IHSA Saturday.
 But IHSA rules stipulate that the strike must end by Tuesday night, allowing the teams to suit up for three days of practice before going full-tilt in the first playoff round Nov.
 2.

 Simeon Career Academy at 6-1 is ranked third in the state in Class 6A by The Associated Press, but was ineligible for the playoffs because a regular-season game fell through, leaving the team short of the eight required.
-But the IHSA agreed to hear an appeal Friday.
+The IHSA agreed on Friday to waive that rule for Simeon and two other schools, allowing them to be seeded, but rejected Simeon’s request to skirt the three-practice requirement.
+That means the strike would have to end by Wednesday to give eligible schools a chance to play.

+A Cook County judge on Friday ruled that high school cross-country runners won’t be able to participate in a state-qualifying meet Saturday.
+Judge Eve M. Reilly issued her order a day after athletes from Jones College Prep filed a lawsuit.
+It sought to lift an IHSA prohibition on their participation in sectional competition before the state finals Nov.
+9.

+The Chicago Sun-Times reports that about 100 students attended the hearing.
+The runners had argued that a qualifying Oct.
+16 meet — a day before the walkout — should count as part of their state series.

 The post-season, players say, is what piques college recruiters’ interest.